jon.recoil.org

 threaded through to bound the size of the result value and the depth of recursion.

-Non-recursive generators are free to ignore it, and recursive generators need only
+non-negative.
+Non-recursive generators are free to ignore it, and recursive

 (** Generators form a monad. [t1 >>= fun x -> t2] replaces each value [x] in [t1] with